divoxx/webserver/README.md

 * Logging of server behavior
 * Simple interface for running an web application
 * Handy method for running the the web app accepting parameters from CLI

-The long tearm goal is to provide a standard interface for frameworks and webapp, as well as the following:

 * Serves static files, which is handy for small apps that won't have Apache or Nginx in front of it or for development
 * Logging of requests information